Plumbing and Prevention: Clogged Kitchen Sink?

 What are the symptoms of a clogged drain?

 A slow drain or clogged drain in the kitchen will likely smell.
 That’s because water isn’t properly draining and gets trapped, becoming stagnant.
-This is especially true in the kitchen sink where food particles can accumulate and are often trapped along with grease in the drain.
+This is especially true in the kitchen sink, where food particles can accumulate and are often stuck along with grease in the drain.

 Preventing a clogged kitchen sink

 First, do not throw food down the sink.
 While smaller particles of food will likely make their way into the sink when you’re rinsing or washing dishes, avoid throwing large pieces of food down there.
 Especially coffee grounds.

 Another major cause is grease.
 Avoid allowing large amounts of grease into the sink as that is a major cause of clogged drains.

 For a kitchen sink, you can also try using hot water, white vinegar, and baking soda.
 However, if it’s a grease clog, it may be helpful to use hot water and dish detergent (which cuts grease) to clear a kitchen drain—once treated, flush with hot water.

 Need a good local plumber?
 Agentis Plumbing is available 24/7.
 And we don’t charge overtime rates for nights, weekends, or holidays!
 Voted the best plumber in the Lehigh Valley over nine years in a row.